 Some tips to follow when selecting a service are:

-- Check existing and planned IT infrastructure – At the very basic level, a VoIP service would need an internet connection and either computers for a softphone or a hardphone.
-The owner of the business should ensure that he has access to ample bandwidth to support the connections and good quality computers or VOIP hardphones.
+- Check existing and planned IT infrastructure – At the very basic level, a VoIP service would need an internet connection and either computer for a softphone or a hardphone.
+The owner of the business should ensure that he has access to ample bandwidth to support the connections and good quality computers or VOIP headphones.